ZafarBukhari/LearnAIwithIrfanMalik/README.md

 <!-- # Learn AI with Irfan Malik -->
 <DIV>
   <h3>DISCLAIMER</h3>
-  <p>It is clearly mentioned that this page is not designed / published by Sir Irfan Malik.<br/> I am a prospect student of Sir Irfan Malik and I published the syllabus and other <br/> relevant contents / links of the contents for guidance of fellow students.</p>
+  <p>It is clearly mentioned that this page is not designed / published by Sir Irfan Malik.
+I am a prospect student of Sir Irfan Malik and I published the syllabus and other relevant contents / links of the contents for guidance of fellow students.</p>
 </DIV>
 <hr>

-<p>Let's Join the Artificial Intelligence Drive initiated by Sir Irfan Malik to equip <br/> the less developed or even the under developed areas of Pakistan with the <br/> cutting edge technologies of the era i.e. Artificial Intelligence.</p><hr>
+<p>Let's Join the Artificial Intelligence Drive initiated by Sir Irfan Malik to equip the less developed or even the under developed areas of Pakistan with the cutting edge technologies of the era i.e. Artificial Intelligence.</p><hr>

 ### Table of Contents: